The Best Homemade Tahini Recipe has 2-ingredients, is creamier and nuttier in flavor because it is fresh, and half the price of store bought tahini.

 How To Store Homemade Tahini

 The approach to storing homemade tahini is in an airtight container.
-It can last for up to 6 months in the refrigerator.

-Before using the tahini, it is best to let it sit room temperature for an hour, stir well to incorporate the separated oils from the pureed seeds, take what is needed and return the unused portion back to the fridge.
+Before using the tahini, it is best to let it sit room temperature for a bit, stir well to incorporate the separated oils from the pureed seeds.

 Also, it works quite well to freeze small batches of homemade tahini for a few months, but refrigeration works best, as freezing often changes the taste of foods.